sapegin/blog.sapegin.me/content/all/internationalization.md

 Different languages may use punctuation differently: for example, different spacing around characters or even different characters.

-Put punctuation inside localization strings, instaed of adding it in the code.
+Put punctuation inside localization strings, instead of adding it in the code.

 **Bad:**